bellmcp/Cookify-Cooking-App/README.md

 # What I Learned

-* Advance JavaScript features such as function constructors, prototypal inheritance, first-class functions, closures, the bind and apply methods, and more.
+* Learn how to organize and structure by using modules and functions, how to create data privacy and encapsulation.
+* Asynchronous JavaScript: the event loop, promises, async/await, AJAX calls and APIs.
-* Learn how to make JavaScript code interact with webpages: DOM manipulation.
+* Modern JavaScript: Learn how to set up a modern development workflow with NPM, Webpack, Babel and ES6 modules.
-* Implementing MVC (Model-View-Controller) architecture: `BUDGET CONTROLLER`, `APP CONTROLLER` & `UI CONTROLLER`.
+* Implementing MVC (Model-View-Controller) architecture: `SEARCH CONTROLLER`, `RECIPE CONTROLLER`, `LIKE CONTROLLER` & `LIST CONTROLLER`.

 # License